islam-taha/vimrc/sources_non_forked/YouCompleteMe/README.md

 Currently, this means that it tries to look up the symbol under the cursor and jumps to its definition if possible; if the definition is not accessible from the current translation unit, jumps to the symbol's declaration.
-For C/C++/Objective-C, it first tries to look up the current line for a header and jump to it.
+For C-family languages, it first tries to look up the current line for a header and jump to it.
 For C#, implementations are also considered and preferred.

 Supported in filetypes: `c, cpp, objc, objcpp, cuda, cs, go, java, javascript,